 - Kidney damage

-If you are either pregnant or planning to become pregnant, tell your doctor before having cardiac catheterization performed.
+If you are pregnant or planning to become pregnant, tell your doctor before having a cardiac catheterization.

 How you prepare